Carl Guevara

-Carlo "Carl" Guevara (born September 9, 1988) is a Filipino actor and model.
+Carlo "Carl" Guevara is a Filipino actor and model.
 Guevara started his career when he and his brother Paolo joined the Be Bench / The Model Search where he won along with Regine Angeles.

 In 2007, he made his first television assignment when he joined the cast of Star Magic Presents: Abt Ur Luv, Ur Lyf 2 as Julio.
 He has also done several episodes of Your Song including My Only Hope and Someone Like You in 2008.
 In 2009, ABS-CBN cast him into minor roles in Kambal sa Uma and Agimat: Mga Ang Alamat ni Ramon Revilla presents Tiagong Akyat.